kristbaum/pem_rl_game/README.md

 - Implement the collisions of the agents with walls, other chess pieces, goals
 - Implement the rewards for agents
 - Implement the human player mode
-- Study self-play strategy
+- Study self-play strategy for multi agents in adversarial games
 - Implement self-play mode in .yaml and C#
 - Study and test different hyperparameters for training the model
-- Implement the policy and optimizer for the trainer in Python
+- Implement the policy and optimizer for the trainer in Python (PPO, SAC, POCA or self-made trainer)
-- Set up configuration file .yaml
+- Set up corresponding configuration files .yaml
 - Train the agents
 - Test the learning with inference model
 - Test the learning with heuristic mode